meinto/react-native-event-listeners/README.md

 ## Why

 In some very specific cases it can be charming to have a simple global event listener.
-While working with global event listeners **you don't have to pass touch events through the component tree** into other components or can **bypass easyly the redux architecture** for example.
+While working with global event listeners **you don't have to pass touch events through the component tree** into other components or can **bypass easily the redux architecture** for example.

 ## Installation